 Bank Fees: None of the banks in Ireland charge admin fees or day to day transaction fees on student accounts – apart from AIB who will charge €4.50 if you want to set up a standing order.

 But it is worth noting that most banks will start charging you fees on a current account when you stop being a student.
 If you are not careful those fees could easly come to over €100 a year.
 See more details of Bank Charges in Ireland here and how to avoid them.

 Mainstream banks with branches are gradually becoming less popular as online banking grows.
-Students might want to consider a fully online bank N26 –
+More and more students are moving to fully online banking such as N26 –

 N26 was launched in Germany in January 2015 and has been available to Irish residents since December 2015.
 N26 say they have over 850,000 customers across the EU.
 (Not yet available in the UK though)